← Back to dashboard

 conventional long form: none

-conventional short form: Virgin Islands
+conventional short form: British Virgin Islands

-abbreviation: VI
+abbreviation: BVI

 Government type